 Like we saw with the Princie Pink Diamond, which was once the property of The Nizam.

 The world largest Golconda diamond ever offered on auction was a 24+ carat, fancy intense pink.
 It was bought by Graff, sent back to the polishing wheel, and eventually perfected into a vivid pink stone.
 Diamonds like these, over twenty carats, with a vivid pink color are absolutely priceless.

-Every women dreams of owning a beautiful piece of pink diamond jewelry, and we, at Leibish & Co., are working diligently to help fulfill their dreams.
+Every woman dreams of owning a beautiful piece of pink diamond jewelry, and we, at LEIBISH, are working diligently to help fulfill their dreams.

 Leibish Polnauer, President and Founder of LEIBISH Fancy Color Diamonds

 Fancy Yellow Oval Diamond Halo Ring (1.59Ct TW)More details

 Fancy Black Princess Diamond Solitaire Ring (1.25Ct)More details

 'D' Color Pear & Vivid Yellow Cushion Diamond Pendant (1.53Ct TW)More details